WebOrigami/docs/src/content/concepts/hello.md

 subtitle: Everything is trees, actually
 ---

 If you're a designer or developer, a lot of the work you do is turning piles of one kind of content (text, images, etc.) into new piles of other content.
 Those piles are often organized into hierarchical structures like file system folders.
-In the general case we can think of such structures as _trees_.
+You'd normally work with such content by writing code or using tools that work with folders or whatever.
+But, surprisingly, it turns out to be extremely productive to work at a more abstract level -- think of such structures as _trees_.

 Here is a tree with just one branch: